-- Completed application submitted to EDC.
+- 3. Completed application submitted to EDC.
 Application distributed to EDC Bond Counsel, Agency Counsel, Board Members, and Planning Department for environmental review and EDC staff for internal review and preparation of project abstract. - 4.
 Presentation of application to the EDC Board for consideration.
 Board approves, tables or disapproves.
 An inducement resolution is issued for approved applications. - 5.
-Public Hearing for all EDC projects as required by federal and State law.
+Public Hearing for all EDC projects as required by Federal and State law.
 Current law requires 14 day notice for Public Hearings.
 Note: In some cases it may be possible to schedule Public Hearing prior to Inducement. - 6.
 Processing of documentation begins; Inducement Agreement sent to applicant; Engagement letter from Bond Counsel; etc. - 7.
 Applicant submits fully executed bank commitment letter to the EDC indicating that the required financing is in place. - 8.
 Induced project is again presented to the EDC Board for the adoption of the Bond Resolution for bonds. - 9.
 Applicable elected representative approves the project, i.e. that all requirements of environmental review, public hearing, etc. have been compiled with.
 This approval is required under TEFRA 1982 for tax-exempt bonds.

-2011 EDC Closed Projects
+2013 EDC Closed Projects

-The Suffolk County EDC closed two projects in 2011.
-The 2011 projects resulted in the bond activity of over \$191.87 million by these not-for-profits.
-Employment at these two projects total almost 10,440 people with a total annual payroll of approximately \$513.194 million.
+The Suffolk County EDC closed two projects in 2013.
+The 2013 projects resulted in the bond activity of over \$41.3 million by these not-for-profits.
+Employment at these two projects total over 310 people.

-Summary of 2011 EDC Projects
+Summary of 2013 EDC Projects